-Dandi march is biggest example of Gandhiji’s leadership.
+Dandi march is the biggest example of Gandhiji’s leadership.
 Gandhiji fought for freedom – freedom to make, at least salt.
 Being a proponent of swadeshi, he wanted to indigenize the goods consumed by his countrymen.
 Till then, only the British had the power to make something and Indians could do nothing about it.
 Dandi march was a nonviolent act of civil disobedience against the British salt monopoly.
 Seeing Gandhiji lead this march to Dandhi, a coastal town in Gujarat where salt was to be made, millions of peoples joined him to understand their rights and broke the British impositions.
-Gandhian manager’s lead their people to the shopfloor, understands the problem thoroughly, finds root causes the top to develop both corrective and preventive actions.
+Gandhian managers lead their people to the shop floor to understand the problem thoroughly, finds root causes the top to develop both corrective and preventive actions.
 This practice reduces the waiting time as well and real-time team-based decision making gives better solutions.

 Deep respect & love for an individual –

-Gandhiji fought for freedom and rights of his countrymen, he always respected people & their opinion.
-In an organisation, people need the freedom to express their thought, suggestions for continuous improvement in the process.
+Gandhiji fought for the freedom and rights of his countrymen, he always respected people & their opinion.
+In an organization, people need the freedom to express their thought, suggestions for continuous improvement in the process.
 We need to make short term win strategy for improvement.
 Recognizing and rewarding employees involved in the improvement will encourage people to make new improvements.
-An organisation should create a shared vision.
-Gandhian values practising organisations are more people-oriented and develop leaders for tomorrow for better & higher productivity, quality and safety.
+An organization should create a shared vision.
+Gandhian values practicing organizations are more people-oriented and develop leaders for tomorrow for better & higher productivity, quality and safety.

-Are you practising Gandhian principles in daily life!
+Are you practicing Gandhian principles in daily life!